At a glance

-If your child doesn’t get credit, it could mean he’ll need to take yet another class to have enough total credits to graduate.
-And whether he gets credit or not, the substitute class or the waiver will show up on his transcript.
+If your child doesn’t get credit, it could mean your child will need to take yet another class to have enough total credits to graduate.
+And whether kids get credit or not, the substitute class or the waiver will show up on their transcript.

 It may be that none of these scenarios will work in your school district.
-Even so, there are ways you can help your child do better in his class.
-If your child doesn’t have an IEP or a , you may want to consider having him evaluated.
+Even so, there are ways you can help your child do better in classes.
+If your child doesn’t have an IEP or a , you may want to consider having your child evaluated.
 An evaluation could lead to accommodations that could make required courses more manageable.